 Dennis Severs House

 On this site, American eccentric Dennis Severs has created a truly unique museum - a still-life drama likened by the artist David Hockney to a visit to the opera.
-The idea is that visitors entering the old Huguenot house have just interrupted a family of silk weavers: always just out of sight, the Jervis clan haunt the premises through the casual placement of objects and use of sound.
-Visitors silently tour through ten rooms, packed with antiques and half-eaten meals, and atmospherically lit by candlelight.
-Each recreates a snapshot of Spitalfields' life between 1724 and 1914, when the guns of war are heard blasting.
-Give-in to your imagination, and you won't experience anything like it.
+The idea is that visitors entering the old Huguenot house have just interrupted a family of silk weavers.
+Always just out of sight, the Jervis clan haunt the premises through the casual placement of objects and use of sound.
+Visitors tour silently through ten rooms, packed with antiques and half-eaten meals, and atmospherically lit by candlelight.
+Each room recreates a snapshot of Spitalfields' life between 1724 and 1914, when the guns of war are heard blasting.
+Give in to your imagination: you won't experience anything like it.

 Tel: 020 7247 4013

 Entry Charges: Adult £10 Child £10 Concessions £10